puppetlabs/puppet-docs/source/puppet/4.2/reference/lang_template_epp.md

 In other words, if you **do** declare parameters in a template, you can **only** pass those declared parameters when calling the template.
 If you **don't** declare parameters in a template, you can pass **any** parameters when calling the template.

 [//]: # (TO DO:)
-[//]: # (  - Test whether you can pass parameters into a template if the parameter tag is empty.)
+[//]: # (  - Test whether you can pass parameters into a template if the parameter tag is present but empty.)

 ## Example Template